SIBAYA Community Trust announced today it had invested a total of R16-million in projects during the 2015 financial year.

-- Zenzeleni Grade R Learning Centre in Buffelsdraai
+- Zenzeleni Grade R Learning Centre in Buffelsdraai;

-- Siyabusiswa Children’s Shelter in Bothas Hill
+- Siyabusiswa Children’s Shelter in Bothas Hill;

-- Verulam Regional Hospice
+- Verulam Regional Hospice and;

-- Zibambeleni Old Age Home in Clermont
+- Zibambeleni Old Age Home in Clermont.

 Zenzeleni Learning Centre is located near Verulam.
 It caters for 568 learners from the Buffelsdraai and Tea Estate informal settlements.
 Due to its proximity to the Verulam CBD, the school has seen excessive growth and grew out of its existing buildings.
 The Trust built a new block of classrooms and provided much-needed ablution facilities.

 The Siyabusiswa Children’s Shelter in Bothas Hill has been in existence since 2007 and provides shelter, food and clothes for abandoned orphans from the area.
 It has orphans from ages 5 to 17.
 The Trust renovated the old building, bringing it up to a good living standard.